 As I hope to have shown, the making of the commonwealth constitutes a specific case of representation by fiction.
 But the fiction of their corporate person is ultimately sustained by the true representation of each and every natural person comprising it (Brito Vieira 2009, 180-82; 2017, 39; 2020, 318-19, 322-23).
-To explain: in authorising the sovereign, subjects agree to give the sovereign the right to represent them, bear them, or act in their name.
+To explain: in authorizing the sovereign, subjects agree to give the sovereign the right to represent them, bear them, or act in their name.
 “Them” means here them both severally and jointly considered, which means that two distinct things are packed into granting the sovereign the ‘right to present’ (Green 2005, 37): first, that the sovereign shall represent all its prospective subjects; second, that the sovereign shall represent the collective person into which they incorporate.
 This is done by giving themselves in representation to one – and just one and the same – representative, who, being one (person), enacts them as capable of words and actions, and moved by one singular will, that is, as if one person.
 While their collective person can only be represented by fiction, their individual persons are represented truly: they all agree to grant the sovereign authority to act by their rights and thus to be taken for authors of the sovereign’s actions and liable for their effects.
-In Hobbes’s own words, every sovereign’s act is ‘done in the Person, and by the Right of every one of them in particular’ (Malcolm 2012, 266).
+In Hobbes’s own words, every sovereign’s act is ‘done in the Person, and by the Right of every one of them in particular’ (Malcolm 2012, 266; 1651, 89).
 It is the system of shared liability constituted through a reciprocal agreement to enter relations of true representation with a common representative that underpins – or lays the most solid foundation for – the fiction of the state’s personality.

-Hence, we see Hobbes speaking of the multitude as granting the sovereign authority ‘to represent them every one’ (Malcolm 2012, 286) and of them as a unitary person.
+Hence, we see Hobbes speaking of the multitude as granting the sovereign authority ‘to represent them every one’ (Malcolm 2012, 286; 1651, 95) and of them as a unitary person.
 Given that representation by fiction is held together – so to say – by the ties of true representation, Hobbes sometimes runs both processes close together.
 What is more, given the way Hobbes constructs these processes, there is no possible conflict between them (Brito Vieira 2008, 180-182), for in representing each and every one, the sovereign is not representing them in what differentiates them from one another, but in as much as they are the same as each other (persons desiring self-preservation, but caught up in the dilemma of self-sovereignty) and have a stake in a common purpose (coordination for the sake of security and peace), which only a state, acting by their right of sovereignty, can oversee and enforce.
 In sum, it is only when united in the one person which establishes their political will ‘from an outside’ (Downes 2015, 58) that they can see their freedoms, and indeed any interests and private satisfactions they may aspire to, protected and enabled to a degree that is incomparable with anything they could achieve as self-sovereigns (Brito Vieira 2017, 43).